juicedata/juicefs/docs/en/security/encrypt.md

 #### Step 3: mount file system

-There is no need to specify options while mounting an encrypted file system.
-However, the passphrase of the private key needs to be set before mounting using environmental variable.
+There is no need to specify extra options while mounting an encrypted file system.
+However, the passphrase of the private key needs to be set before mounting using environment variable.

 1. Set passphrase using environmental variable